 macOS Monterey release date

-How to download and install macOS Monterey Developer Beta
+How to download and install macOS Monterey on Mac

-The process of installing Monterey on your Mac involves a few steps: first, you’ll need to create a backup of the data you care about, just to make sure it won’t be lost; second, clean your Mac to free up space for the new installation; then, enroll your Mac in Apple’s beta program.
+The process of installing Monterey on your Mac involves a few steps: first, you’ll need to create a backup of the data you care about, just to make sure it won’t be lost; second, clean your Mac to free up space for the new installation.
 Finally, you’ll be ready to download Monterey and install it on your Mac.
 Let’s dive into each step.

 Back up your Mac before you upgrade to macOS Monterey